dmd-program/dmd-100/topics/discursive_design.md

 ## Speculative design

-If discursive design is "design as thought catalyst" then, speculative design is design as _possibility_ catalyst—that is, design for the purpose of imagining new possible futures, so that we can have real conversations about what kind of world we want to build.
+If discursive design is "design as thought catalyst" then, speculative design is design as _possibility_ catalyst—that is, design for the purpose of imagining new possible futures—allowing ourselves to have real conversations about what kind of world we want to build.

 # Citation